-If you fail my Module 2 Test then you will have to wait 10 working days before you can take the test again.
-Please bear in mind that all the certificates (CBT, Theory and Module 1) have varying life spans and they must all be valid you to be able to take the test.
+If you fail your Module 2 Test then you will have to wait 10 working days before you can take the test again.
+Please bear in mind that all the certificates (CBT, Theory and Module 1) have varying life spans and they must all be valid for you to be able to take the test.

 Depending on what you failed on the costs for retaking will be:

 - Two hours personal tuition (minimum) including bike hire for £85 plus £75 re-test fee = £160

 - Full Day of training including bike for £123 plus £75 re-test fee = £198

 - You must have done (or booked) a Mod Skills Day 2 or Mod Skills Day 3 course with Lightning Motorcycle Training before booking a Module 2 Test.